Zoey Deutch

-Zoey Francis Thompson Deutch (/dɔɪtʃ/ DOYTCH; born November 10, 1994) is an American actress.
+Zoey Francis Chaya Thompson Deutch (/dɔɪtʃ/ DOYTCH; born November 10, 1994) is an American actress and producer.
 The younger daughter of director Howard Deutch and actress-director Lea Thompson, Deutch made her acting debut in television during the early 2010s, with roles on Disney Channel's The Suite Life on Deck (2010–2011) and CW's Ringer (2011–2012).

-Making her film debut in 2012, Deutch received recognition for her leading roles in the films Everybody Wants Some!!
+Deutch has since expanded to film, with leading roles in the independent films Everybody Wants Some!!
 (2016), Before I Fall (2017), Flower (2017), Set It Up (2018), and Buffaloed (2019).
-She also played supporting roles in the comedy horror Zombieland: Double Tap (2019), the historical thriller The Outfit (2022), and the legal thriller Juror No. 2 (2024).
-After headlining the streaming projects The Politician (2019–2020), Not Okay, and Something from Tiffany's (both 2022), she made her Broadway debut in a revival of the Thornton Wilder play Our Town (2024).
-She has since starred as Jean Seberg in the biographical film Nouvelle Vague (2025).
+Her first major box office success came with the comedy horror Zombieland: Double Tap (2019), after which she took on roles in the thrillers The Outfit (2022) and Juror No. 2 (2024).
+Deutch concurrently headlined the streaming projects The Politician (2019–2020), Not Okay, and Something from Tiffany's (both 2022), and made her Broadway debut in a revival of the Thornton Wilder play Our Town (2024).
+For her performance as Jean Seberg in Richard Linklater's biographical film Nouvelle Vague (2025), she was nominated for the Independent Spirit Award for Best Supporting Performance.

 Early life

 Deutch was born on November 10, 1994, in Los Angeles, to actress Lea Thompson and director Howard Deutch.
 She has one sister, Madelyn Deutch, who is also an actress.
 Other close relatives of hers include her maternal grandmother, musician Barbara Barry Thompson, paternal grandfather, music executive Murray Deutch, and grand-uncle actor Robert Walden.
 Deutch's father, from New York, is of Jewish heritage, whereas her mother, from Minnesota, is of partial Irish ancestry.
+She attended Hebrew school at an early age, influenced in part by her mother's strong engagement with Jewish culture after marrying into the family.
 Deutch identifies as Jewish and had a bat mitzvah.
+Her surname is an Anglicized spelling variant of the word "Deutsch", which means "German" in German.
+Her ancestry is Russian, Polish, Irish, and Native American.

 She started taking acting classes at the age of five.
 Deutch studied at Oakwood School, Los Angeles County High School for the Arts and at the Young Actors Space.
-She majored in theater at L.A.
-County High School for the Arts.
+She majored in theater at Los Angeles County High School for the Arts.